 - February 15, 2016: Got a pulsating chalazion on my left eyelid in South America.
 What is that, you ask?
 It’s basically a stye that lasts 6-12 months, but bigger and ogre-like.
 I avoided pictures for four months in 2016.
 On vacation.
 I looked like Frankenstein’s offspring.
 My work passcard still haunts me, as I only had surgery a week after I started my job in June- – sad-faced, hair covering half of my face — kind of like the Ring girl.

 - My worst day of 2016: One week into living a lonely existence in the basement apartment in Toronto, I had a severe allergic reaction to a particular protein powder.
-I ran 3km at 11pm to the nearest Shoppers Drug Mart to retrieve Reactine, nearing delirium from the blood heating up to form hives.
+I ran 3km at 11pm to the nearest Shoppers Drug Mart to retrieve Reactine, nearing delirium from the blood heating up in my veins to form full-body hives.
 At 3am, I woke up to the worst abdominal pain of my life and a body full of itchy, white bumps.
-I wondered briefly if this is what labor feels like, until I was in so much torturous pain I called the ambulance.
+I wondered briefly if Bellatrix Lestrange was crucio’ing me in another world, until I was in so much torturous pain I called the ambulance.
 Went home at 5am, and went to work for 8am, my face still swollen, but no one noticing.

 - April 20, 2016: Getting a rejection email three months after an interview I thought I absolutely killed (yes, to that first fav moment above).
 Right as I stepped off the plane back on Canadian soil, foolishly with no Plan B.